 GP Strategies has world-leading consulting capabilities in the design and implementation of mentoring schemes in global organizations.
 This can include the full design and deployment of mentoring solutions or specific services such as mentor training or online support materials.
 Our services include design, launch and communication, training, continuing support, supervision, evaluation, and train-the-trainer sessions.

-We will use our experience and intellectual property to work with you to design your mentoring program so that it meets business, mentee, and mentor needs.
+We will use our experience and intellectual property to work with you to design your company mentoring program so that it meets business, mentee, and mentor needs.
 This will include:

 - An overall policy document outlining the role of mentoring and how it will be used